largehadroncollider/lhcSiteSource/content/defconguide.md

 Chances are good that your room will be searched if you do not allow maid service at least every couple of days.
 This sucks, but what can you do?

-## Personal Security/Safety
+### Personal Security/Safety

 In general, practice basic personal safety and situational awareness.
 Be aware of who and what is going on around you/behind you, what people are doing with their hands, etc. Always have a buddy who knows where you are at any given time and have established meet up points in case you get separated.
 Set up check-in times/deadlines if people are going to be separated so that other people know when/if to be concerned.
 Never go wandering around alone!

 DEF CON attendees are as diverse as their places of business, and for a variety of reasons, including personal comfort, security clearances, legal agreements, etc., people may be more or less comfortable about sharing where they work.
 In general, consider being cautious about being too open about your own place of employment.
 And, leave it up to others to say where they work, if they feel comfortable.

 Everyone who comes to DEF CON deserves to enjoy themselves and have a safe and fun experience.
 If you are being harassed or attacked or made to feel unsafe by anyone while attending DEF CON, find a Goon or a DEF CON staff member (or a police officer or casino staff/security officer).
-You can also call (or text?) **+1 (725) 867-7255** (DEF CON Support) for help.
+You can also call  **+1 (725) 222-0934** (DEF CON Support) or email `safety@defcon.org` for help.

 If you’re feeling anxious about your safety, check out the [Transparency Report](https://www.defcon.org/html/links/dc-transparency.html).
 DEF CON is generally a very safe, fun, and welcoming event for everyone involved, but it’s a great idea to be aware of the available resources in case you, or someone else, needs them.

 For lack of a better section to put this in: consider removing contactless/RFID cards from your person/wallet, unless you actively require them (such as hotel room cards).
 Scanning/duplicating cards is a thing.

-## Bring a Battle Buddy
+### Bring a Battle Buddy
 <!--This section is already alluded to in the Personal Sec section, should look at integrating-->
 Battle Buddies, aka the Buddy System, are your partner, safety net, and secondary record.
 If one person starts something, they have a second person to count on.
 If something becomes a "he said, she said," there's a third/fourth person (battle buddy) to attest to events that occurred.

 Always make sure someone else knows where & who you are going off on an adventure with, and have a rough time and place to meet back up.

-## Being Stupid?
+### Being Stupid?
 Don’t

 Be only a reasonable, responsible amount of stupid, in a way that doesn’t harm others.
 Las Vegas offers you wide ranging opportunities to part with your money, but sleeping in a jail cell isn’t cool.
 The casinos own most of the strip sidewalks, so you can "not publicly" ;) intoxicate yourself.
 Also, Nevada has legalized marijuana; be aware that casinos and hotels often have policies prohibiting smoking marijuana on their premises.
 Your mileage may vary.
 Having fun is neat, but both of these substances/together along with exhaustion and other things in Vegas can impair your ability to control yourself/remember things/resist Social Engineering/not barf in the hotel room sink/make good decisions.
 In other words, **YOUR CHOICES HAVE CONSEQUENCES.** Balance the amount of fun you have with your personal threat profile, and use the battle buddy system *always.* (Never drink alone!)